Koenel/olympiad1931/_participant/sol-volunteer-skijump-quarters.md

               </p>
             </blockquote>
             <figcaption class="blockquote-footer mb-0 font-italic">
-            <span class="source">Das Kleine Blatt</span>, 6 Feb 1931, p2
+            <span class="quote">Das Kleine Blatt</span>, 6 Feb 1931, p.
+2
            </figcaption>
           </figure>
         </div>
       </div>
     </div>
   </section>
-  <p>As can be seen above, money was not the only way to repay the favour.
-Hosting somebody from Vienna would offer an opportunity to gain new contacts and the favour would be repaid in time for the Summer Olympiad later the same year.
+  <p>Paying for one's accommodation was not the only way to repay the favour.
+Hosting somebody from Vienna would offer an opportunity to gain new contacts and the favour would be repaid in time for the Summer Olympiad later that year.</p>
-  In addition, the local community was needed to create and maintain the facilities of the event.
+  <p>In addition, the local community was needed to create and maintain the facilities of the event.
 Prior to February 1931, Franz Karger and his thirteen-person team had been taking care of the ice rink for seven weeks.
-Most nights, they sprayed on a new layer of water and waited for it to freeze before they could sweep and smooth it to create the perfect surface.
-Das Kleine Blatt quotes Karger:</p>
+Most nights, they sprayed on a new layer of water and waited for it to freeze before they could sweep and smooth it to create the perfect surface. <span classs="quote">Das Kleine Blatt</span> quotes Karger:</p>
   <!--quote taken from: https://mdbootstrap.com/docs/standard/extended/quotes/ I've changed the margin bottom mb to 4 to space out the elements more, and from lg to md. so it now reads mb-4 mb-md-2 instead of mb-4 mb-lg-2. py defines the top background heading-->
   <section class="vh-50" style="background-color: #eee;">
     <div class="container py-sm-5 h-50">